PooleLab/MD-Phylogeny/README.md

 ### Option 2: Using scripts
 > [!CAUTION]
-> Scripts only work if pdb-file only contains protein with no engeniered AA, waters, ions,...
+> Scripts only work if the PDB files contain only standard protein residues, with no engineered amino acids, waters, ions, etc.

 1. PDB File Preparation: Manually clean the PDB file to ensure compatibility with the MD setup:
-  - Remove non-standard residues (engineered residues, water, ions, ligands, RNA/DNA,... as it can create errors when running gmx and gmx grompp).
+  - Remove non-standard residues (engineered residues, water, ions, ligands, RNA/DNA,... as it can create errors when running gmx programs, especially if parameters are not available).
-  - Only keep the protein of interest.
+  - Only keep the protein or protein chain of interest.
-2. Make the force field available: CHARMM27 has GROMACS as a default option.
-But CHARMM27 can also be used.
-To make the newer version CHARMM36m available, it needs to be downloaded from http://mackerell.umaryland.edu/charmm_ff.shtml#gromacs and, once unzipped, kept in the resulting force field folder of gromacs (it depends on where gromacs is installed; standard installation location: /usr/share/gromacs/top).
-Alternatively, an HPC can be placed in the working directory.
+2. Make the force field available: GROMACS has CHARMM27 as a default option.
+While this force field is old, it can be used.
+However, we recommend using the newer CHARMM36 or CHARMM36m versions.
+To make these available to GROMACS, they need to be downloaded from http://mackerell.umaryland.edu/charmm_ff.shtml#gromacs and, once unzipped, the resulting folder should be kept in the resulting force field folder of gromacs (it depends on where gromacs is installed; the standard installation location is /usr/share/gromacs/top).
+Alternatively, e.g. on an HPC, the force field folder can be placed in the working directory.
-It is recommended to try the simulation setup steps to see which number the force field CHARMM36m has; it has to be adjusted in the scripts used
+It is recommended to try the simulation setup steps to see which number your desired force field has when listed by pdb2gmx; it has to be adjusted in the scripts.
 3. Run Simulation Setup: Use ```MD/sim_setup_slurm.py``` to configure system requirements, Slurm header, and other parameters based on the computational resources.

 ### Option 3: Using command line
 Run the following commands in the command line to set a protein up.
 Check every step's output to ensure everything is set up correctly.
-Load the module if you work on an HPC; otherwise, skip this first command.
+If you are working in interactive mode on an HPC, note that you may have to first load the GROMACS module.
+Below is an example for an HPC using the modules package manager.
+If you are not working on an HPC, and the GROMACS binary is in your path, skip this first command.
 ```
  module load GROMACS/2020.5-intel-2020a-cuda-11.0.2-hybrid
 ```